 - Resource state changes, such as an Amazon EC2 instance state change from running to stopped

-- Or any other work item that needs someone’s attention
+- Any other work item that needs someone’s attention

 Q: What is an OpsItem?

-An Opsitem is an AWS resource-related operational event which needs a user’s attention, and potentially, an investigation and resolution.
+An OpsItem is an AWS resource-related operational event that needs a user’s attention, and potentially an investigation and resolution.
 It could be a resource-related failure, a maintenance notification, security alert, or a performance issue.
-An Opsitem includes relevant information that aids with investigation and resolution of the underlying event, such as impacted resources, similar past events, and recommended runbooks.
-High EC2 instance CPU utilization, CodeDeploy Deployment Failed, or EC2 Automation Execution failed are some examples of common OpsItems.
+An OpsItem includes relevant information that aids with investigation and resolution of the underlying event, such as impacted resources, similar past events, and recommended runbooks.
+High EC2 instance CPU utilization, AWS CodeDeploy Deployment Failed, or EC2 Automation Execution failed are some examples of common OpsItems.

 Q: What are the benefits of using OpsCenter?

-OpsCenter enables users to reduce their mean time to resolution (MTTR) for operational issues, in some cases by over 50%.
-OpsCenter enables standardization and aggregation of operational issues (aka OpsItems) across various resources in a single place.
+OpsCenter enables users to reduce their MTTR for operational issues, in some cases by over 50%.
+OpsCenter enables standardization and aggregation of operational issues (OpsItems) across various resources in a single place.
 Additionally, it brings together contextual information and operational tooling required to investigate and remediate issues.
 This reduces the time it takes engineers to navigate different tools to get relevant information.
 Working from a single location also minimizes the chances of manual errors, and reduces training time for newly hired engineers.

 Q: Who should use OpsCenter?

-Medium to large enterprises, who use multiple AWS services for their infrastructure needs, can leverage OpsCenter to manage their day-to-day operations.
+Medium to large enterprises that use multiple AWS services for their infrastructure needs can leverage OpsCenter to manage their day-to-day operations.
 Additionally, Managed Service Provider (MSP) partners can also leverage OpsCenter as they manage infrastructure on behalf of other AWS customers.
 MSP customers can have a read-only role for better transparency into the MSP’s day-to-day operations.